How to Find and Create 360° Images for Your Storyline 360 Projects

 With the 360° images feature in Storyline 360, you’ve got some cool and powerful ways to build your own immersive interactions.
 But before you jump in and start getting creative, you’ll need to find 360° image assets.
 Not sure where or how to get your hands on 360° images?
 Don’t worry, we’ve got you covered!
 In this article, we’ll take a closer look at how to find and create your own 360° images for your Storyline 360 projects.

-One important thing to note is that there isn’t a surefire way to determine what is or isn’t a 360° image since there isn’t a file format specific to 360° images.
-And, while it’s possible for image creators to tag an image as “panoramic” so it stands out in search results, helpful tags aren’t always applied.
-For these reasons, there is no easy way to filter between regular images and 360° images, since the file format will read as .JPG, .PNG, etc.—and keyword searching for 360° images may not find you many results either.
-So what can you look for?
+One important thing to note is that there isn’t a surefire way to determine what is or isn’t a 360° image since there isn’t a file format specific to 360° images and people don’t always tag their photos with relevant keywords.
+For these reasons, there is no easy way to filter between regular images and 360° images when you’re searching online.

 1. The image is distorted

 The most obvious way to tell if an image is a 360° image is if the flat version of the 360° image looks distorted.
 For example, look at this image below.

 See how the bed and other other elements in the image are distorted?
 That’s because it’s a 360° image.

 2. The image has a 2:1 aspect ratio